Omidtech123/Omidtech123/README.md

 ## What I'm Working On

+- Building practical AI and software projects
+- Exploring LLM engineering and generative AI
+- Learning RAG, fine-tuning, and AI APIs
 - Strengthening my computer science fundamentals
-- Building practical software and AI projects
-- Exploring LLM engineering and generative AI
-- Learning RAG, fine-tuning, AI APIs, and model integration
-- Improving my understanding of how AI systems are built and deployed

 ## Areas of Interest